A Simple Seed Starting Mix Recipe

 Basic Seed Starting Mix Recipe:

 *Coir is a great substitute for peat which has many environmental issues.
 You can find coir, which is made from coconuts at the pet store.
 You can also order it on Amazon in its compressed form here: Coconut Coir for Gardening.
-You can also find it at Gardener’s Supply Company (see image to the right).
-These are affiliate links so if you use them thank you for supporting this site!
+This is an affiliate link so if you purchase an item through it GTHG benefits from the sale at no additional cost to you.

 There are many seed starting recipes that can be used successfully but this is what I typically use.
 All of the above ingredients are listed on the OMRI lists and are safe to use for organic gardening!
 For more on seed starting check our the Seed Sowing 101 series I wrote a while back.
 Happy Seed Starting 2014!